diego-mediane/RodentManualScorer/README.md

 ## Acknowledgements

-Developed at the University of Bristol in the Anastasiades Lab and the Cahill Lab.
+Developed in the Anastasiades Lab and the Cahill Lab.

 ---